 Leverage CSS animation techniques instead of plugin solutions.

 A redirect is when you forward from one URL to another.
 You click an old URL with a redirect and you're sent to the new URL.
 A redirect chain is when there are multiple URLs set up to redirect to another page.
 For example, you click an old URL with a redirect to another old URL which redirects to the new URL.
 There's that unnecessary middle mad redirect.
 Redirect chains negatively impact your site with lower page rank, slower page loads, and making your site harder to crawl to name a few.
 Use tools like Ahrefs to analyze what redirects are truly needed and what ones aren't.

-Hopefully you got a nugget or two of info on how you can speed up your HubSpot site.
+Hopefully, you got a nugget or two of info on how you can speed up your HubSpot site.
 And remember, getting that perfect 100% page speed score isn't the goal—the goal is to get results.
-Use your best judgement on when and where to implement some of these more optional items such as animations and image-heavy pages.
-Good luck in your page speed adventures!
+Use your best judgment on when and where to implement some of these more optional items such as animations and image-heavy pages.
+Good luck with your page speed adventures!